“Solitude is where one discovers one is not alone.”

 There was another person who said something to me just a few months after the break-up happened that I will never forget.
 It was an excruciatingly painful time back then, during which all I tried to do was just survive another day.

-This person – who I met under weird circumstances – said to me:
+This person – who I met under mysterious circumstances – said to me:

 What the heck was that supposed to mean?
 I had no clue what it meant.